 More information: Incident type definitions | Property use categories | More about the data

 Incident type definitions

-- Structure fires.
-Any fire in or on a building or other structure is considered a structure fire even if the structure itself was not damaged.
+- Structure fires - Any fire in or on a building or other structure is considered a structure fire even if the structure itself was not damaged.
 Mobile property used as a fixed structure, such as manufactured homes and portable buildings, are considered structures.
-A vehicle that burns inside a structure with the fire limited the vehicle only is, however, considered a vehicle fire.
+A vehicle that burns inside a structure with the fire limited the vehicle is considered a vehicle fire.

-- Vehicle fires.
-Vehicles include highway-type vehicles such as cars, trucks, recreational vehicles, buses, and motorcycles, as well as aircraft, rail vehicles, boats or water vehicles, and industrial, agricultural, home, garden, and construction vehicles.
+- Vehicle fires - Vehicles include highway-type vehicles (cars, trucks, recreational vehicles, buses, and motorcycles) as well as aircraft, rail vehicles, boats or water vehicles, and industrial, agricultural, home, garden, and construction vehicles.

 - Outside grass, brush, forest, crop or other vegetation fires;

 - Outside fire involving property of value, such as storage or equipment; and

 - Unclassified fires